IDAES/idaes-pse/docs/getting_started/index.rst

 1. The IPOPT solver depends on the GNU FORTRAN, GOMP, Blas, and Lapack libraries, If these libraries are not already installed on your Linux system, you or your system administrator can use the sample commands below to install them.
-If you have a Linux distribution that is not listed, IPOPT should still work, but you the commands to install the required libraries may differ.
+If you have a Linux distribution that is not listed, IPOPT should still work, but the commands to install the required libraries may differ.
 If these libraries are already installed, you can skip this and proceed with the next step.